 How long to stay at the Christmas market?

-I recommend staying at least one night, if you’re travelling further away.
+I recommend staying at least one night if you’re traveling further away.
 This way, you can have a drink at night and explore the city during the evenings.
-The lights are all lit and there is plenty of opportunity to wine and dine.
+The lights are all lit and there is plenty of opportunities to wine and dine.
 You do not want to miss this, because you have to head home early.

 Stay in a comfortable hotel or hostel.
 Make sure to read the reviews if the room is warm enough in winter.
-Consider to spend a few extra euros to stay in a place in the centre of the city.
+Consider spending a few extra euros to stay in a place in the center of the city.
 Because you do not want to walk home in the freezing cold in a snow blizzard when you’re tipsy from the mulled wine.
 Trust me on that.

-Take cash and enough small coins.
-Some shop holders on the christmas markets do not offer the opportunity to pay with credit card and only accept cash.
+- Take cash and enough small coins.
+Some shop holders on the Christmas markets do not offer the opportunity to pay with a credit card and only accept cash.
 You do not want to miss out on your amazing Christmas ornament because you do not have enough cash on you.
-Haven’t found the right Christmas gift yet?
-Consider to give a holiday as a Christmas present instead!

-Wear warm clothes.
+- Wear warm clothes.
 Duh!
 It’s December.
 Although it might be nice during the day, once the night falls, temperatures plummet.
 Wear an extra pair of panties or thermo-pants under your jeans.
-Wear a hat because you’ll lose heat from your head.
+Wear a hat because you’ll lose heat from your head and gloves!

-Research the best opportunities to move around.
-Some cities are big and Christmas markets can be too far a part to walk.
+- Research the best opportunities to move around.
+Some cities are big and have multiple December Markets and Christmas Markets can be too far apart to walk.
 Explore the local transport or consider to rent a carriage and let the horses show you around town.

 - And last but not least: have fun!
 It’s only Christmas once a year, so start to plan your Christmas market trip and go!

 Have you already been to a Christmas Market this year?
 Or are you planning on visiting one?
 Please share your best Christmas Market experiences below in the comment section.